Visual Arts webcasts

 Kia ora and welcome.

-For more explanation and examples of this standard, see the exemplars on the NZQA website.
+For more guidance and examples of authenticity practices, see the links on the NZQA website.

 Authenticity (4:17 mins)